 musicWitness® exhibitions have also been held at the Academy of the Arts Berlin, Hunterdon NJ Art Museum, Webster University-St. Louis, and at El Bohio, the Improvisors Collective, the Learning Alliance, Abrons Arts Center and the Orensanz Art Center on New York’s Lower East Side.
-Four exhibitions were integrated into the old Knitting Factory on Houston Street from 1993 to 1995 and three works installed in the Knitting Factory on Leonard Street in New York.
-Intersection for the Arts in San Francisco held a solo exhibition along with two live painting-demonstration concerts and a BlueGuitar sculpture was created during a live concert in Sonoma, California Art Center.
+Four exhibitions were integrated into the old Knitting Factory on Houston Street from 1993 to 1995 and three major works installed in the Knitting Factory on Leonard Street in New York.
+Intersection for the Arts in San Francisco held a solo exhibition along with two live painting-demonstration concerts and a BlueGuitar sculpture with related works were created during a live concert in Sonoma, California Art Center.
 A musicWitness® print exhibition was held at Philadelphia’s Painted Bride Art Center in 201.
 Original art from the Sonoluminescence Trio +1

-A major painting and sculpture installation was installed in New York at the CUE Art Foundation in 2005 featuring two live concerts in the charged space.
-The second concert, featuring William Parker, Oluyemi Thomas, Joe McPhee and Lisa Sokolov, is documented on DVD as SPIRITWORLD, premiered in June 2006 in Berlin at the Academy of the Arts and in New York at Anthology Film Archives.
+A comprehensive musicWitness® painting and sculpture installation was presented in New York at the CUE Art Foundation in 2005 with two Witnessed live concerts in the charged space.
+The second concert, featuring William Parker, Oluyemi Thomas, Joe McPhee and Lisa Sokolov, is now documented on DVD as SPIRITWORLD, premiered in June 2006 in Berlin at the Academy of the Arts and in New York City at Anthology Film Archives.

 CHILE•NEW YORK•AfghanIRAQ, a film featuring William Parker & Roy Campbell